PooriaT/GPX_helper/README.md

 Feel free to open issues or submit pull requests with improvements or bug fixes.

 ## License
-This repository does not currently specify a license.
-Please contact the author before reuse.
+This repository is available for use without limitations.